Domestic Violence

 • Stay calm and call an attorney: First and foremost, remain calm and composed, as it is essential not to escalate the situation further.
 Contact an experienced domestic violence defense attorney, such as the Law Offices of Mark M. Childress, who can guide you through the legal process and advocate on your behalf.

-• Gather evidence: Gather any evidence that can support your innocence, such as text messages, emails, or eyewitness accounts.
+• Gather evidence: Gather evidence supporting your innocence, such as text messages, emails, or eyewitness accounts.
 Maintain a detailed record of all interactions related to the accusation, including dates, times, and any relevant information.

-• Remain silent: It is critical you exercise your right to remain silent during this time, as anything you say or do can potentially be used against you in court.
+• Remain silent: You must exercise your right to remain silent during this time, as anything you say or do can be used against you in court.
 Refrain from contacting the alleged victim or discussing the case without the presence or advice of your attorney.

 • Work with your attorney: Cooperate fully with your legal counsel, providing them with all the necessary information to build a strong defense.
 Your attorney will help you navigate the legal proceedings, challenge the accusations against you, and present evidence in your favor.

-Remember, being wrongly accused of domestic violence can be distressing, but with the right legal representation, you can work towards clearing your name and protecting your future.
+Remember, being wrongly accused of domestic violence can be distressing, but with the proper legal representation, you can work towards clearing your name and protecting your future.

 Common Defenses in Domestic Violence Cases in Texas